idobaruch7/send-with-taildrop/README.md

 ## Use

 1. In Dolphin, right-click one or more files/directories.
-2. Click **Send with taildrop**.
+2. Click **Send via Tailscale...**.
-3. Select the destination device (only your own-user devices are listed).
+3. Select the destination device (only your own-user, online devices are listed).
 4. Confirm the result dialog.

 ## Uninstall